 Skip to main content

-Livepeer applications combine hosted access, direct gateway access, BYOC pipelines, and frontend SDKs into one production path.
+Livepeer applications combine hosted access, direct Gateway access, BYOC pipelines, and frontend SDKs into one production path.
 This page gives application developers the decision frame for choosing the right access surface before committing to architecture.
-Use it to decide when a hosted API is enough, when a self-hosted gateway is warranted, and which build page to open next.
+Use it to decide when a hosted API is enough, when a self-hosted Gateway is warranted, and which build page to open next.

 Running Your Own Gateway

-The practical path is hosted access first, production validation second, and self-hosting once cost, routing, or data-control requirements justify owning the gateway.
+The practical path is hosted access first, production validation second, and self-hosting once cost, routing, or data-control requirements justify owning the Gateway.
 The main signals are monthly API spend, required Orchestrator selection, and infrastructure-bound inference paths.

 Self-Hosting Requirements